November 21, 2025

 Wagga Wagga’s Property Market: Sales Market Trends

-In 2025, Wagga Wagga’s for-sale listings eased after peaking at around 550 earlier in the year, Since early 2025, there is a gradual pickup in monthly sales volume.
+In 2025, Wagga Wagga’s for-sale listings eased after peaking at around 549 earlier in the year, Since early 2025, there is a gradual pickup in monthly sales volume.
 This tightening of supply, combined with recent demand lift, will support shorter selling times ahead and help sustain price growth through 2026.

 Building approvals have remained well below the high rate benchmark.
-After a brief uptick in 2021, approvals have trended downward and now hover around 1% of stock.
+After a brief uptick in 2021, approvals have trended downward and now hover around 1.1% of stock.
 This implies limited new construction activity and low oversupply risk.

 Wagga Wagga’s house price growth remained steady before 2020, then accelerated during the post-COVID period to lift its long-term trajectory.
-The past 5 year growth (12.0% p.a) and past decade growth (7.6%) are much higher than the 5-7% long-term range.
+The past 5 year growth (12.0% p.a) and past decade growth (7.6%) are much higher than the 5-7% long-term average.
 This sustained upward momentum and outperforming the broader regional city benchmark underscore the city’s strong capital resilience.
 In the medium term, moderate growth is expected as the market settles after recent rapid gains.

 Wagga Wagga’s Property Market: Rental Market Trends